mschilde/auto-label-merge-conflicts/README.md

 If `master` changes the mergeable status is unknown until someone (most likely this action) requests it.
 [Github then tries to compute the status with an async job.](https://stackoverflow.com/a/30620973)

 This is usually quick and simple, but there are no guarantees and Github might have issues.
+You can tweak `MAX_RETRIES` and `WAIT_MS` to increase the timeout before giving up on a Pull Request.

 ## Local dev setup